iobroker-community-adapters/ioBroker.ring/README.md

 ### **WORK IN PROGRESS**

-* (crocri) Ding event is now working again (ring Interkom)
+* (crocri) Ding event is now working again for Ring-Intercom
 * (crocri) auto livestream creation takes now value from config, before fix
 * (crocri) snapshot now async, because snapshot and livestream in parallel does not work
 * (crocri) livestream duration now settable via tree entry will be auto reset via livestream request.
-After request is done, duration time is reset to config value
-* (crocri) two new config entries auto_livestream and auto_snapshot - can be disabled now if someone wants to react manually
+* (crocri) two new config entries auto_livestream and auto_snapshot to disable auto creation of livestream and snapshot.
 * (crocri) some minor corrections to code
 * (crocri) Removed binary States
 * (crocri) Improvements for vis compatibility